donbecker/donb.linuxacademy/awsdevopspro/9-PracticeExam.md

 D
 Move your EC2 and environment build processes to CloudFormation and use the "UserData" and Fn:base64 function to pass desired-state config into EC2 instances at startup.

+7.
+You have a deployment pipeline that uses tools like Jenkins, Travis CI, and CodeShip.
+How can make sure you are deploying consistent versions of your application using OpsWorks?

+* A. Commit a new version of your code to a repository, which triggers your pipeline and uploads the tested code to Amazon S3 as an archive.
+From that point on, since that archive is our source for apps and cookbooks, all app deployments or cookbook updates will install the code from that archive file and every instance will have the same code.

+B. Run a Deploy command to deploy your application to a set of application server instances.
+The instances run recipes that deploy the application and any related files from its repository to the layer's instances.

+C. Commit a new version of your code to your git repository, which triggers your pipeline and uploads the tested code to a CodeCommit archive.
+From that point on, since that archive is your source for apps and cookbooks, all app deployments or cookbook updates will install the code from that archive file and every instance will have the same code.

+D. Run a ͞Configure ͞command to configure your application to a set of application server instances.
+The instances run recipes that deploy the application and any related files from its repository to the layer's instances.

+8.
+You are developing a cloud formation template - You have defined a VPC, Internet gateway, a subnet and you configure it to assign public IP's.
+You create an EC2 instance in the template and configure it to occupy the public subnet.
+When applying the template you notice an error, the EC2 instance fails to get a public IP.
+You also notice that at the point when the instance is created, you don't have the gateway and the attachment.

+What is the cause and how can you fix?

+* A. Use a DependsOn attribute and specify that the creation of a specific resource follows another.
+After you add a DependsOn attribute to a resource, that resource is created only after the creation of the resource specified in theDependsOn attribute.

+B. Use a CreationPolicy and associate it with the corresponding resource in the stack.
+This will eliminate any dependencies between resources.

+C. Declare a WaitCondition on the resource that is dependent on the other resource.
+This will ensure the dependency has been established and the stack can build.

+D. Use a Custom Resource attribute and specify that the creation of a specific resource follows another.
+After you add a CustomResource attribute to a resource, that resource is created only after the creation of the resource specified in the DependsOn attribute.

+9.
+You've been tasked with improving the current deployment process by making it easier to deploy and reducing the time it takes.
+To do this, you create a continuous integration (CI) pipeline that builds AMIs.
+How can you build this in an automated manner that is also cost-effective and takes the least amount of time, considering that your team deploys 5 times a week?

+A. Dedicate an instance to this.
+Attach an EBS volume to that instance, download all of the code and dependencies to that volume, then call the CreateImage API to make an AMI out of that volume

+* B. Have the CI system launch a new instance, then bootstrap the code and dependencies on that instance, and create an AMI using the CreateImage API call.

+C. Use OpsWorks to launch an EBS-backed instance, then use a recipe to bootstrap the instance, and then have the CI system use the CreateImage API call to make an AMI from it.

+D. Upload the code and dependencies to Amazon S3, launch an instance, download the package from Amazon S3, then create the AMI with the CreateSnapshot API call.

+10.
+With multicontainer Docker environments we are required to include which file?

+A. Dockerrun.json

+B. .ebextensions

+C. Dockerfile

+* D. Dockerrun.aws.json

 Question 33 of 80